Batavian Republic: Struggle for a constitution

 Now the course of events started to speed up.
 The new French ambassador Charles-François Delacroix took the side of the radicals.
-His behavior sufficiently intimidated the opponents of the radical proposals to actually fall in line.
+His behaviour sufficiently intimidated the opponents of the radical proposals to actually fall in line.
 The coup that was to follow was therefore in reality superfluous.
 Nevertheless, the radicals, led by Wybo Fijnje and Willem Ockerse, in collaboration with Pierre Auguste Brahain Ducange, the secretary of the French ambassador, now started to plot the coup d'état of 21–22 January 1798, which, with the assistance of General Herman Willem Daendels, put the radicals in power.
 (Note: Vreede, who is also credited with being a coup leader, was actually sick in bed at the time, though he had put his approval to the project beforehand.)
 A rump assembly of about fifty radicals declared itself a Constituante, which in one fell swoop enacted the entire radical program, while the other members of the Assembly were forcibly detained.
 All provincial sovereignties were repealed; the dissident members of the Assembly expelled; an "interim Executive Directory" empowered; and the constitutional commission reduced to seven radical members.

 Though the resulting constitution has sometimes been depicted as a French project, it was actually a result of the constitutional commission's discussions between October 1797 and January 1798.
 Except for the purge of the electoral rolls of "crypto-Orangists" and other reactionaries, it might therefore have been acceptable for the moderates, obviating the need for the January coup.
 In any case, the "suggestions" of Delacroix were rejected and the constitutional commission insisted on the following three essential points: universal manhood suffrage, without fiscal qualifications.
 (Note: There were some qualifications, however.
 Domestic servants were excluded, as were men receiving public charity.
 The electoral system had a two-tier structure, in which primary assemblies of about 500 voters elected by voice-vote representatives to the second tier of electoral assemblies.
 Candidates for these secondary assemblies were required to be men of some substance, paying a certain amount of taxes.
 In other words, there were eligibility requirements for the passive suffrage.
 But these requirements did not amount to census suffrage for the franchise as such.
 Though the republic had adopted a Declaration of Rights which in principle extended to women also, this was not yet driven so far that the franchise was extended to women.
 The fact that the early Dutch feminist Etta Palm d'Aelders was under arrest as a suspected spy at the time, probably did not advance the cause of women's suffrage.) the right of revision of the constitution at quinquennial intervals by the voters; and finally the rejection of the principle of a bicameral legislature, in which each House would have a separate electoral base.
 (Note: The constitution provided for a legislature, divided into two chambers, but those were elected as a whole and then divided by lot; this was actually a concession to spare French sensibilities.)